 Jack Gore (Alex), Miya Cech (Zhenzhen), Benjamin Flores Jr. (Dariush), Alessio Scalzotto (Gabriel), Annabeth Gish (Grace), Andrew Bachelor (Logan), Scott MacArthur (Lou), Dean Jagger (Captain Hawking), Lynn Collins (Major Collins), Michael Beach (General Khoury), Tony Cavalero (Conrad)

-The Young Adult alien invasion film has never fared particularly well on screen – think the likes of I Am Number Four (2011) (to some extent), The Host (2013) and The 5th Wave (2016), none of which were box-office successes.
+The mix of the Young Adult and the Alien Invasion film has never fared particularly well on screen – think the likes of I Am Number Four (2011) (to some extent), The Host (2013) and The 5th Wave (2016), none of which were box-office successes.
 I did have quite a liking for The Host, as well as the modest British film Robot Overlords (2014), which went to dvd.
-There was also the fine British tv series The Tripods (1984-6), which someone should really redo as a big screen YA franchise sometime soon.
+There was also the fine British tv series The Tripods (1984-5), which someone should really redo as a big screen YA franchise sometime soon.
 Rim of the World is no different – even though the film gives all evidence that it was intended for theatrical release, it ended up going straight to Netflix.

 McG, or to give him the less pretentious birth name of Joseph McGinty Nichol, emerged as a music video director in the 1990s.
 He became a hot Hollywood name on the basis of his first film Charlie’s Angels (2000), which was a hit but also an empty-headed work that strip-mined a tv series brand name and reconceived it as an action movie built around a series of slick action moves.
 While the public seemed to like Charlie’s Angels, most of them switched off when it came to McG offering more of the same with Charlie’s Angels: Full Throttle (2003).